E12

 Possible Causes

-Refrigerant leak in evaporator or tubing, Restricted capillary tube, Weak compressor, Faulty sealed system pressure sensor (if equipped)
+Refrigerant leak in the evaporator or tubing, Restricted capillary tube, Weak compressor, Faulty sealed system pressure sensor (if equipped).

 How to Fix / Troubleshooting

 Critical safety: The sealed refrigeration system contains high-pressure refrigerant.
-Do not cut or open any sealed lines unless you are a certified refrigeration technician with proper equipment.
+Do not cut or open any sealed lines unless you are a certified refrigeration technician equipped with the proper tools.

 - Visual inspection: Unplug the unit and remove the interior rear panel.
 Look for oily residue on the evaporator or tubing, which indicates a refrigerant leak.

-- Check frost pattern: After reassembling and powering the unit, observe the evaporator after 15–20 minutes of run time.
+- Check frost pattern: After reassembling and powering the unit, observe the evaporator after 15–20 minutes of operation.
 A partial frost pattern (only at the inlet) suggests low charge or restriction.

 - Listen to compressor: Confirm the compressor runs continuously when cooling is demanded.
-If it cycles off quickly with E12, the system may be under abnormal pressure.
+If it cycles off quickly with the E12 error, the system may be under abnormal pressure.

 - Do not attempt DIY recharge: CELLA sealed systems require specific refrigerant and charging procedures.
 Contact a qualified technician to locate leaks, repair, evacuate, and recharge the system.